xaguzman/tween-engine-dart/readme.md

 Apache License 2.0

 About
 =====

 This is a dart port of the [original java Universal Tween Engine][1] created by Aurelien Ribbon.
-This readme is an adaptation of the original's engine readme which includes how things are handled in the dart version of the engine.
+This readme is an adaptation of the original's engine readme and includes how things are handled in the dart version of the engine.

-You can find a demo of the library [here][2]
+You can find a demo of the library [here][2].
 The engine might have some bugs.
 Use at your own risk.

 ______

 Introduction
 ============

-The Universal Tween Engine enables the interpolation of every attribute from any object in any dart project(server or client side).
+The Universal Tween Engine enables the interpolation of every attribute from any object in any dart project (server or client side).
 Tweens are 'fire and forget'.

 Implement the TweenAccessor interface, register it to the engine, and animate anything you want!